carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfExtensionsForHeterogeneousDebugging.rst

 *A current thread*

-  The target architecture thread identifier of the source program thread of execution for which a user presented expression is currently being evaluated.
+  The target architecture thread identifier.
+For source languages that are not implemented using a SIMT execution model, this corresponds to the source program thread of execution for which a user presented expression is currently being evaluated.
+For source languages that are implemented using a SIMT execution model, this together with the current lane corresponds to the source program thread of execution for which a user presented expression is currently being evaluated.

   It is required for operations that are related to target architecture threads.

-  *For example, the* ``DW_OP_regval_type`` *operation, or the* ``DW_OP_form_tls_address`` *and* ``DW_OP_LLVM_form_aspace_address`` *operations when given an address space that is thread specific.*
+  *For example, the* ``DW_OP_regval_type`` *operation, or the* ``DW_OP_form_tls_address`` *and* ``DW_OP_LLVM_form_aspace_address`` *operations when given an address space that is target architecture thread specific.*

 *A current lane*

-  The target architecture lane identifier of the source program thread of execution for which a user presented expression is currently being evaluated.
-  This applies to languages that are implemented using a SIMD or SIMT execution model.
+  The 0 based SIMT lane identifier to be used in evaluating a user presented expression.
+This applies to source languages that are implemented for a target architecture using a SIMT execution model.
+These implementations map source language threads of execution to lanes of the target architecture threads.

-  It is required for operations that are related to target architecture lanes.
+  It is required for operations that are related to SIMT lanes.

-  *For example, the* ``DW_OP_LLVM_push_lane`` *operation and* ``DW_OP_LLVM_form_aspace_address`` *operation when given an address space that is lane specific.*
+  *For example, the* ``DW_OP_LLVM_push_lane`` *operation and* ``DW_OP_LLVM_form_aspace_address`` *operation when given an address space that is SIMT lane specific.*

+  If specified, it must be consistent with the value of the ``DW_AT_LLVM_lanes`` attribute of the subprogram corresponding to context's frame and program location.
+It is consistent if the value is greater than or equal to 0 and less than the, possibly default, value of the ``DW_AT_LLVM_lanes`` attribute.
+  Otherwise the result is undefined.

+*A current iteration*

+  The 0 based source language iteration instance to be used in evaluating a user presented expression.
+This applies to target architectures that support optimizations that result in executing multiple source language loop iterations concurrently.

+  *For example, software pipelining and SIMD vectorization.*

+  It is required for operations that are related to source language loop iterations.

+  *For example, the* ``DW_OP_LLVM_push_iteration`` *operation.*

-  If specified, it must be consistent with any specified current thread and current target architecture.
-It is consistent with a thread if it identifies a lane of the thread.
-It is consistent with a target architecture if it is a valid lane identifier of the target architecture.
+  If specified, it must be consistent with the value of the ``DW_AT_LLVM_iterations`` attribute of the subprogram corresponding to context's frame and program location.
+It is consistent if the value is greater than or equal to 0 and less than the, possibly default, value of the ``DW_AT_LLVM_iterations`` attribute.
 Otherwise the result is undefined.

 *A current call frame*